-For the airlines that survive however, this crisis could also be an opportunity.
-Impacting the supply-and-demand balance, it may help the entire industry understand that a sustainable future requires higher margins and avoiding ultra-low seat prices.
-With less-intense price competition, airlines could focus on improving their offerings for customers who are willing to pay for a tailored travel experience.
+For the airlines that survive, however, this crisis could also be an opportunity.
+Impacting the supply-and-demand balance may help the entire industry understand that a sustainable future requires higher margins and avoiding ultra-low seat prices.
+With less intense price competition, airlines could focus on improving their offerings for customers who are willing to pay for a tailored travel experience.
 Finding ways to attract passengers with a more comfortable door-to-door experience.
 Taking care of the public perception of the brand when it comes to sustainability are changes that airlines will need to implement during the crisis to bounce back stronger than ever.

 Flying into an Uncertain Future

-In the pandemic’s aftermath, we will likely see decreased overall demand and different customer behaviours.
+In the pandemic’s aftermath, we will likely see decreased overall demand and different customer behaviors.
 Nevertheless, some people are already planning their next vacation and counting the days until they can fly again.
 For this customer group, airlines should develop attractive bundles in cooperation with travel and event operators.
-Using integrated portals with tailored on-demand offerings, airlines could even take a larger share of travellers’ wallets.
+Using integrated portals with tailored on-demand offerings, airlines could even take a larger share of travelers’ wallets.

 Airlines will Fly Again

 Every crisis can also be an opportunity.
-Airlines can’t influence how demand will develop in the next couple of months, but they can start to do everything they can now to emerge stronger than before.
+Airlines can’t influence how demand will develop in the next couple of months, but they can start doing everything they can now to emerge stronger than before.